taplytics/Taplytics-Android-SDK/EXPERIMENTS.md

 To manually force a new user session (ex: A user has logged in / out), there exists ```Taplytics.startNewSession```

 If there is an internet connection, a new session will be created, and new experiments/variations will be fetched from Taplytics if they exist.
+If logging is enabled, logs will show when a new session has been started or if an error has occurred.

 It can be used as follows: